 This is also true when it comes to supporting the system.
 CapEx contracts require the owner to manage their own incidents and restore the system in the event of an outage.
 If your IT team can't fix it on their own, you'll have to purchase support, adding to your overall expenses.
 You may even have to replace the system entirely.

-Reducing the cost of support with opex helps to provide stability for the modern workplace, adding 99 percent network uptime for any cloud-based solution.
-Whatever the total cost may be, this method will create a more attractive balance sheet, improving the company’s overall financial health.
+Reducing the cost of support with OpEx helps provide stability for the modern workplace, adding 99 percent network uptime for any cloud-based solution.
+This method will create a more attractive balance sheet and improve your overall financial health.

 At Continuant, we help organizations deploy the cloud solutions that are right for them.
 For more than 25 years, we've helped our customers get the most out of their communication technology.
 We protect key investments during transitions and help our customers report maximum ROI.

 Our experts will design a solution that best fits your budget, schedule, and architecture.
 Once it's deployed, we'll offer our full suite of managed services.
 This includes remote incident management and access to a 24-hour support desk.
 These services are both CapEx and OpEx, allowing you to choose whichever option is best for you.

 Ready to take the next step in your journey to the cloud?
 Schedule a technology assessment to see what benefits you'll gain from a new solution.

 * Editor's Note: This article was originally published in February 2019 and has been revamped and updated for accuracy and comprehensiveness.